Matias0-git/minimal-ecom/README.md

 ## Watch the App in Action!

-### Check out the demo video below to see the app's features, from basic to advanced functions.
+### Check out the demo video below to see the app's features.

 [![Watch the video](https://img.youtube.com/vi/79w1P6Xk-Xg/0.jpg)](https://youtu.be/79w1P6Xk-Xg)